The Care and Crisis Help Line

 People come to the clinic with any number of concerns.
 Some come seeking supportive services when they experience a setback in their lives, such as the death of a loved one.
 Others may need medication to manage anxiety or depression.
 Most services are covered by insurance or Medicaid.
 All services provided are confidential.
 The clinic is open Monday through Friday with extended evening hours Tuesday and Wednesday.
 Appointments are also available on some Saturday mornings.

 Every year approximately 10 million adults experience symptoms that lead them to seek mental health treatment.
 If you, or someone you know is having difficulties, we urge you to seek help by contacting (585) 589-7066.
-Open access walk-in hours for new intakes and primarily Monday through Friday, 12:30 - 2:30 PM.
-However, walk-in intakes can occur at any time during clinic hours up to 90 minutes before closing.
-No advance appointment is necessary.
+We offer Open Access for new patients seeking treatment.
+Priority Open Access is M-F with start times at 1pm and 2pm.
+Arrival should be 30 minutes prior to the start times.
+New patients may also be seen on a walk-in basis up to 90 minutes before closing time, depending upon availability.
 Our professionally licensed staff is here to assist you.

 Mark OBrien, Director